 Penn State’s reputation as a producer of NFL-caliber talent was one reason why Smith headed to the Nittany Lions.
 Does his scouting report indicate a player that can join the ranks of Penn State NFL linebackers?

 Yes, it does.
 Examining Smith’s game film from across his sophomore and junior seasons reveals plenty of exciting traits that will transfer to the next level.
-As athleticism is not only his calling card but increasingly crucial in the modern game, let’s begin his scouting report there.
+Athleticism is not only Smith’s calling card, but it’s increasingly crucial in the modern game — let’s begin his scouting report there.

 Smith posted impressive high school testing numbers.
-Furthermore, he backed those up with eye-opening numbers for Penn State in the preseason.
+Furthermore, he backed those up with eye-opening numbers in the preseason and ultimately during the pre-draft process.
 Most importantly, those numbers translate to the game film.
 The Penn State LB plays the game with incredible game speed.

 Speed and athletic ability

 When tasked with blitzing the quarterback, Smith explodes through gaps with destructive speed, like a heat-seeking missile closing on its target.
-Smith’s explosion seen on tape validates a 36-inch high school vertical jump.
+Smith’s explosion seen on tape validates a 37.5-inch vertical jump.
 That metric is used to test raw explosiveness, and the Penn State linebacker possesses plenty of it.

 In addition to his play speed, Smith exhibits impressive lateral agility.
 He can effortlessly sidestep a blocker with a remarkable change-of-direction ability when attempting to force his way into the backfield.
 Additionally, he demonstrates that ability in coverage where he is adept at matching tight ends and running backs.